(a) Industry Structure and Development

 (g) Material developments in Human Resources/Industrial Relations front, including number of people employed

-There is no material development in Human Resource/industrial Relations front during the year.
-The overall industrial relationship has been satisfactory.
-The company has 8 employees on its rolls as at 31st March, 2024.
+There is no material development impacting the company in Human Resources/Industrial Relations front.
+The overall industrial relations had been satisfactory.
+The company has 8 employees on its rolls as at 31st March 2025.

 The details of significant changes (i.e. change of 25% or more as compared to the immediately previous financial year) in key financial ratios and change in return on net worth along with detailed explanations therefor are as follows: